-Felines are known to be territorial animals, which mean they tend to identify their preferred humans as theirs.
+Felines are known to be territorial animals, which means they tend to identify their preferred humans as theirs.
 When a cat sleeps with its owner, it is a sign of confidence.
 The cat thinks its human’s bed is the safest spot for it.

-If the cat sleeps on the bed of a particular individual more than others, it may mean that person moves less than others when asleep.
+If the cat sleeps on the bed of a particular individual more than others, it may mean that a person moves less than others when asleep.
 This means the cat feels mainly safe from injury while it is sleeping.
 There are numerous reasons why the cat chooses to sleep with an individual, however, they are known to switch up their routine, so it is best to enjoy the closeness and bond.

 It Helps to Streamline Morning Routines

 Felines are known to naturally be animals of routine.
 It has been known for cats to act as a living alarm clock and wake their owners up with nudges or their paws.
 This is most definitely better than being jolted awake by a radio alarm or the buzzer of a clock alarm.
-Cats do not like to deviate from their set schedule, so they help to keep the schedule on track.
+Cats do not like to deviate from their set schedules, so they help to keep the schedule on track.

 Should you wake up about 6 in the morning every day, the cat learns this routine and adjusts to it.
-Waking up usually means breakfast for both human and pets alike.
+Waking up usually means breakfast for both humans and pets alike.
 Cats have never been known to prefer sleep over food, so they jump at this opportunity.
 Research has also shown that single individuals tend to awake in a better mood if they have a cat in or around the bed.

 The cats not only offer companionship in the morning, but they also offer a stress release method by way of petting.
-Petting has been proven to be a stress relief, helpful to individuals before heading out for the day.
+Petting has been proven to be a stress relief, helping individuals before heading out for the day.
 Recent research has also proven that bonds between women and cats are one of the most powerful bonds ever created.